Bam! Adebayo’s block helps Heat win Game 1 over Celtics

 LAKE BUENA VISTA, Fla.
-(AP) — Jimmy Butler thought he won the game for Miami with a 3-pointer late in regulation.
+(AP) — Jayson Tatum thought he had a dunk to tie the game.

-He put the Heat ahead again in overtime — and then Bam Adebayo finished it off with the biggest block of his career.
+Bam Adebayo had other ideas — and in the biggest moment of his young NBA career, Miami’s All-Star big man more than rose to the occasion.

-Butler’s three-point play with 12 seconds left put Miami up for good, Adebayo blocked Jayson Tatum’s dunk attempt in the final seconds and the Heat rallied time and again to beat the Boston Celtics 117-114 in Game 1 of the Eastern Conference finals on Tuesday night.
+Jimmy Butler’s three-point play with 12 seconds left put Miami ahead for good, Adebayo finished it off with a stunning rejection of Tatum at the rim on the ensuing Boston possession, and the Heat struck first in the Eastern Conference finals with a 117-114 win in Game 1 on Tuesday night.

+“When you have great competition like this, you just have to make plays that you can’t even really explain,” Heat coach Erik Spoelstra said.
+“And that was Bam tonight.”

+The Heat were down by 13 in the opening minutes, down by 14 in the final quarter and felt like a bad call took the lead from them in the final seconds.
+They found a way in overtime, improving to an NBA-best 9-1 so far in these playoffs.

 Kemba Walker’s basket with 23.2 seconds left in overtime put Boston up by one, before Butler muscled his way to the rim for a score while getting fouled by Tatum.
 The Celtics went to Tatum on the ensuing possession, only to watch him get denied by Adebayo.

-And the Heat — down by 13 in the first quarter, down by 14 in the fourth — struck first, ending Boston’s seven-game streak of Game 1 wins.
+“He made a great play,” Tatum said.
+“That’s all it is. … Can’t do anything about it.”

 Tatum scored 30 points for the Celtics, Marcus Smart had 26 points, Walker had 19 and Jaylen Brown added 17.
-Goran Dragic had 29 points, Jae Crowder scored 22, Jimmy Butler scored 20 and Adebayo had 18 for the Heat.
+The Celtics had been 156-1 since the shot-clock era started 65 years ago — winners of 92 straight — when leading by 12 or more points going into the fourth quarter of a playoff game.

+“He is a tremendous defender,” Stevens said.
+“We’re going to have to figure out, again, better ways to attack, especially late.
+I thought we really moved it at times, then we did get stagnant.”

 Miami’s Tyler Herro was one assist shy of a triple-double — finishing with 12 points, 11 rebounds and nine assists.
+He would have been the second-youngest player in the last 40 years to have a postseason triple-double, one day older than Magic Johnson was when he got his first.

 Boston led 85-71 early in the fourth and kept the lead for almost all of the final period — until Butler connected on a 3-pointer from the right corner with 22 seconds left for a 106-105 Miami edge.